- Auditorium/Conference/Multi-Purpose Room

 - Talking loudly enough to disturb others

-- Odors so offensive as to disturb others, including perfumes
+- Coming into the library with odors so offensive as to disturb others, including body odor, perfumes, or colognes

 - Soliciting or selling items in any interior public and/or in staff areas unless authorized by the senior staff member on duty in accordance with FNSB policy on solicitation

-- Anything which may be reasonably expected to result in injury to self or others, including running
+- Engaging in actions/behaviors or anything which may result in injury to self or others, including running, fighting, pretend fighting or bullying

-- Misusing the restrooms (i.e., using as a laundry or washing facility)
+- Misusing the restrooms (i.e., hiding, extended use, using as a laundry or washing facility, using single restroom for more than one adult)

 - Engaging in unlawful sexual conduct, including but not limited to public indecency, viewing obscene material or offensive touching